pruthvi247/learningAndThinking/js-learnings/joshcomeau-css-course/02-RenderingLogic.md

 </div>
 ```
 ![[Pasted image 20231213114051.png]]
-As a general rule, **positioned elements will always render on top of non-positioned ones**.
+#ImportantPoint As a general rule, **positioned elements will always render on top of non-positioned ones**.
 We can think of it as a two-stage process: first, all of the non-positioned elements are rendered (everything using Flow, Flexbox, Grid…).
 Next, all of the positioned elements are rendered on top (relative, absolute, fixed, sticky).

 What if we set _both_ elements to use relative positioning?
 In that case, the DOM order wins
 To summarize: